Buckminster: Church and mausoleum

 The Dysart mausoleum stands to the east of the church, and is surrounded by railings.
 It was designed by Halsey Ricardo and built by the trustees of the estate of Lionel Tollemache, 8th Earl of Dysart, who died in 1878.
 It is a Grade II* listed building.

 Facilities

 There is a village shop on Main Street.
 The village hall was built in 2012, just off Main Street, and has generous parking for evening events.
-Buckminster Barn provides a venue for day conferences, weddings and other events.
-The Tollemache Arms, on Main Street, is the only licensed premises in the village, and has a restaurant.
+The Coffee Barn, at Buckminster Barn, offers light lunches, hot & cold beverages, is licensed for the sale of alcoholic drinks and also provides a venue for day conferences, weddings and other events.
+The Tollemache Arms, on Main Street, is a licensed premises and has a restaurant.

 Buckminster Primary School is half a mile south of Buckminster village, on the road to Sewstern.
 It was rated as Good by Ofsted in 2014.

-Buckminster Gliding Club based at nearby Saltby Airfield is named after the village.
+Buckminster Gliding Club, based at nearby Saltby Airfield, is named after the village.
 Buckminster United Football Club is an amateur football club based in the village.